 Click to enlarge the pictures…

-Follow the links below for more details about the pattern in all the usual places:
+Follow one of the links below for more details about the duckling pattern and an instant pattern download on your preferred platform:

 - Duckling Crochet Patterns on Etsy

-Now also available as a complete, eco-friendly Duckling Crochet Kit!
+The duckling pattern is also available as a complete, eco-friendly Duckling Crochet Kit on Etsy!